Elven, Morbihan

 Elven (/fr/; An Elven) is a commune, located in the department of Morbihan and region of Brittany, western France.

+The commune is listed as a Village étape.

 Geography

 The village of Elven is located about 15 km from the Vannes-Rennes junction on route nationale 166.
 Until 2015, it was the seat of the former canton of Elven which also included Saint-Nolff, Monterblanc, Sulniac, Trédion and La Vraie-Croix.
 Elven is near the Lanvaux moor, surrounded by several woodlands: Helfaut wood, Coeby wood, Kerfily, and la Boissière.

 The Kerbiler stream leaves the land of the Château de Largoët and crosses la Boissière where it encounters the ruins of the Bragou mill (where it is still possible to see the mill wheel) and then flows down to the village via another old mill (the Elven mill) before emptying into the river Arz a few kilometres later.
 The terrain is mostly granite which is quarried in several places, one of which is the Parc quarry near the Château Largoët.

 The town centre spreads around the imposing church of St. Alban.